Last updated on May 12th, 2022

 - Eyelid surgery.

-While we can’t realistically list all of the numerous injuries that could be claimed for following botched cosmetic surgery, you can use our cosmetic surgery compensation calculator below which demonstrates the range of compensation that could be paid for certain injuries.
-However, you could potentially claim for:
+While we can’t realistically list all of the numerous injuries that could be claimed for following botched cosmetic surgery, you could potentially claim for:

 - Physical injuries such as scarring.

 - Burns and scalds.